stablekernel/aqueduct/source/docs/tut/getting-started.md

   }
 ```

 The `entryPoint` of a channel is the first controller to receive every request in an application.
 In our case, the entry point is a `Router` (because we return it from this method).
-Controllers are linked to the router.
-The template has one linked function controller that is called when a request's path is `/example`.
+Controllers are linked to the router; the template has one linked function controller that is called when a request's path is `/example`.
 We need to link a yet-to-be-created `HeroesController` to the router when the path is `/heroes`.

 First, we need to define `HeroesController` and how it handles requests.
 Create a new file in `lib/controller/heroes_controller.dart` and add the following code (you may need to create the subdirectory `lib/controller/`):